DeluxeOwl/CTF_Writeups/Overpass/Overpass.md

 so, when we try to log in with wrong credentials,the response we get is `"Incorrect credentials"`, so nothing happens
 but if we get the right credentials, it sets the `SessionToken` cookie to the value `statusOrCookie` and points us to `/admin`

-What is we try to manually set the cookie to some status value?
+What if we try to manually set the cookie to some status value?
 ```js
 Cookies.set("SessionToken",400)
 ```